 Firstly, a good solicitor may be able get consent to sell the property from a tenant who is initially unwilling to sell.

 If that doesn’t work out, a solicitor may still be able to present a case for a court order to force a sale.
 Forcing a sale in this way is something we specialise in, so please give us a call if you need help with a house or property sale.

 Still Have Questions?

 We can also help if you are in dispute about shared ownership of a property.
-Click here to find out more, or call us to discuss your case.
+Please get in touch to find out more.

 Give us a call now to find out how we can help you.

 Government research publications show that 21% of social housing tenants were not happy with the maintenance of their home.
 Some of the most common reasons for this included damp, mould, and condensation.